tobaccorico/IBO/README.md

 1-month+ bond (ERC6909 extension).

 Swaps on V4 are executed "abstractly"
-using “virtual balances”; this way ETH
+using “virtual balances”; as such wETH
-gets deposited in Gauntlet's Morpho vault,
+is deposited in Gauntlet's Morpho vault,
-and not in the PoolManager, while various
+not in the PoolManager, while the basket
-dollars are either in Morpho vaults or their
+dollars are either in Morpho, AAVE or their
 native staking (e.g. GHO’s safety module).